 4.1 Strategy

 4.1.1 Changes in data supply patterns and user expectations over the past decade present new challenges that the current WIS struggles to meet.
-At the same time, changes in technology (e.g. cloud infrastructure, messaging, search engines, web services etc.) present new opportunities.
+At the same time, changes in technology (e.g. cloud computing infrastructure, messaging, search engines, web services etc.) present new opportunities.

 4.1.2 WIS 2.0 will facilitate exchange of the right information at the right time with the right people.
 It will retain the current functional structure and will be built on redundant, resilient, efficient and scalable infrastructure.
 It will use applications and services based on standard interfaces for data exchange ready for SMAC (Social, Mobile, Analytics (Big Data), Cloud) and Internet of Things.

 4.1.3 WIS 2.0 will be operated by the WMO community, built on industry standards, incorporating existing services and solutions provided by the public and private sectors.
-It aims to establish a ‘global data sharing platform’ that will provide the following benefits:
+It aims to establish a ‘global information management, processing and sharing platform’ that will provide the following benefits:

-(a) Accessibility: a platform enhancing the collection of data and allowing applications and services to be developed, capable of working with high-volume data, and operated and managed without the complexity of building and maintaining infrastructure or managing local repositories of data;
+(a) Accessibility: a platform enhancing the collection of data and allowing applications and services to be developed, capable of working with high-volume and archived data, and operated and managed without the complexity of building and maintaining infrastructure or managing local repositories of data;

 (b) Interoperability: software components interact with the platform using industry common approaches and open standards;